stipple-effect/stipple-effect.github.io/faq.md

 # Frequently Asked Questions

-## Why Stipple Effect?
+## Why *Stipple Effect*?

-### **Q: Why would I use Stipple Effect over more established and mature software like Aseprite or a great free and open-source alternative like Pixelorama?**
+### **Q: Why would I use _Stipple Effect_ over more established and mature software like _Aseprite_ or a great free and open-source alternative like _Pixelorama_?**

 A: There is no shortage of good programs available for making pixel art, and there is no wrong choice!
-However, here are is an argument for why you may want to consider Stipple Effect may be the best choice for your needs.
+However, here are is an argument for why *Stipple Effect* may be the best choice for your needs.

-Stipple Effect is perhaps most distinguished from other pixel editors by some of the applications of its scripting system.
-If you are a game developer making a 2D pixel art game with a lot of animated assets of the same form (physical shape, dimensions, pose, etc.), Stipple Effect could make your life so much easier.
+*Stipple Effect* is perhaps most distinguished from other pixel editors by the range of **applications of its scripting system**.
+If you are a game developer making a 2D pixel art game with a lot of animated assets of the same form (physical shape, dimensions, pose, etc.), *Stipple Effect* could make your life so much easier.

 Imagine you are making a game with tons of NPCs, each of which has to have idle animations, walking animations, and a certain number of action animations.
 Or a game with significant character customization in the form of clothing and vanity items.
 At present, you would probably have to individually animate every NPC and every clothing item for each unique animation frame.
-Using Stipple Effect, however, you can spend a bit of time configuring a lookup relationship between a single texture and an animated UV lookup asset, and map the texture to the animation via a preview script.
-In the long run, this will save hundreds of hours of tedious work, as you will only have to draw a single texture for each item/NPC you are adding to your game.
+Using *Stipple Effect*, however, you can spend a bit of time configuring a lookup relationship between a single texture and an animated UV lookup asset, and map the texture to the animation via a preview script.
+In the long run, this will save **hundreds of hours** of tedious work, as you will only have to draw a single texture for each item/NPC you are adding to your game.

 <div class="media-container">
     <img class="media" src="{{ site.baseurl }}/docs/assets/graphics/complex-preview.gif" alt="Preview script" loading="lazy">